 At Stella Maris Church, Children’s Sunday School is geared towards fostering spiritual growth, community development and fellowship of our Catholic children.
 The children in our Sunday School are prepared for the sacraments of initiation; Baptism/Reconciliation, First Communion and Confirmation.

 Parents can register their children from age four, where they enter into pre-school and kindergarten.
 By age eight, children complete First Communion.
 This is a two year programme.
 This is a pivotal time in the life of a Catholic where they experience the real presence of Jesus in the Holy Eucharist.
 Confirmation is a three year programme.
 In this sacrament they are sealed with the gift of the Holy Spirit and are strengthened in their Christian life.
-Register now!
-Click new students or returning students to print, complete and submit the relevant forms to the Church Office.
+Click on the above link to Register now!

 RCIA (Rites of Christian Initiation of Adults)